 From dementia care and short stay respite breaks to registered nursing care, we offer many different types of support in our homes.

 Care UK is one of the largest providers of residential care for older people.
-We operate more than 100 care homes and day clubs across the UK and a team of 8,000 people deliver care to 7,000 people every day.
+We operate more than 120 care homes and day clubs across the UK and a team of more than 10,000 people deliver care to around 7,000 residents every day.

 We work closely with residents’ families to choose the appropriate levels of care for their loved one.
 Our experienced and dedicated care teams then spend time getting to know each individual so we can put together a care plan that is unique to their needs and requirements.

 Our aim is to deliver best quality care everywhere, every day, and tailored services chosen by residents and their families.

 Understanding the type of care you need is an important first step in finding a care home that is right for you.
 Searching for the right care home is not something any of us do every day.
 Often when the time does come, it can be quite stressful for all involved.
 Whether one of our homes is right for you or not, we are here to provide guidance.
 With this in mind we have put together a useful care home guide and checklist that will assist you with your search.

 We provide specialist dementia care in most of our care homes.
 We understand the specific challenges faced by people living with dementia and ensure our teams are able to provide professional and compassionate care and support to both residents and their loved ones.

 Our residential care homes provide a safe, warm and friendly environment with support for daily tasks such as washing, cleaning and laundry.
 In our homes, we work to create a welcoming atmosphere in which residents enjoy activities, go on outings and make friends with other residents.
 However, we recognise that residents have very individual requirements and our care homes provide a range of care services to help meet these needs.